Veer Teja: Personal life

-Tejaji married Pemal, daughter of Raimal, chieftain of Paner village in the Ajmer district of Rajasthan.
+Teja married Pemal, daughter of Raimal, chieftain of Paner village in the Ajmer district of Rajasthan.
 He was just nine months old at the time of marriage, while Pemal was six months old, and they got married at Pushkar Ghat on Pushkar Purnima in 1074.
-His wife, Pemal, and his sister, Rajal, practiced sati pratha when Tejaji sacrificed his life for cows.
+His wife, Pemal, and his sister, Rajal, practised sati pratha when Tejaji sacrificed his life for cows.